Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 With the growing doubts about vaccine effectiveness, patients have been questioning whether to take the Covid-19 vaccine.
 We used the National 2009 H1N1 Flu Survey provided by [United States National Center for Health Statistics](https://www.cdc.gov/nchs/index.htm) for our dataset.
 We will be modeling to see if we can predict whether an individual has taken the Seasonal Vaccine based on several different features from their responses in the survey.
 Using the model, a medical center can have a rough idea of the number of vaccines needed.

+Three models were created using decision trees and random forest algorithms. <br>
+**The Decision tree** was used as a baseline model in order to find improvements.
+Little to no changes were made to the parameters. <br>
+**The Random Forest** was the solution to the decision tree's initial problems.
+The model was an improvement to the baseline but could be better if tuned for the best accuracy. <br>
+Lastly, the **Tuned Random Forest** to find the best combinations of parameters for the model.
+Multiple combination were look through using **Gridsearch.**  <br>
+The model progressively improves the training and testing accuracy in order to predict the patient's vaccine status.

 ## Business Understanding
 Vaccines are a useful way to prevent viral infections.
 One of the most common viral infections is influenza or most commonly known as the flu.
 The CDC recommends individuals receive the vaccine during the flu season every year.
 However, since vaccines aren't mandatory, individuals can deny them through personal beliefs or limited knowledge of the vaccine.
 When vaccines go unused, they are wasted in the center rather than distributed to centers needed. <br>